Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 ![alt text][image22]

 Here it is possible to see that the ROI is slightly problematic.
 In later images when the road turns sharply, the perspective image only picks up a small portion of lane line with much added noise.
 If the width of the ROI is increased, the tree and ground coverage cause havoc in the warped binary image.
+This is somewhat reduced by the noise reduction method discussed earlier.

 ![alt text][image23]